ericabooth/srctag-stata-public/README.md

 # srctag + srcfind

-Stamp Stata variables with their source lineage, and search the stamps — in memory or across a whole folder of `.dta` files.
+Stamp Stata variables with characteristics (meta-information) including: their source lineage, their category (e.g., survey construct, origin, topic), and search these tags/stamps — in memory or across a whole folder of `.dta` files.
 The simplest question in applied work is often the hardest to answer on the spot: *where did this number come from?* `srctag` writes the answer into each variable's